janwilmans/nullptr/_posts/2018-02-22-phantom-types.md

     }

-Error 1 error C2664: 'void StrongTyped::g(StrongTyped::AxisId)' : cannot convert argument 1 from 'StrongTyped::ControllerId' to 'StrongTyped::AxisId' C:\Users\jan\Documents\Visual Studio 2013\Projects\initialized_vars\initialized_vars\initialized_vars.cpp 35 1 initialized_vars

-The idea here is that axes and controllers are identified by an index, the indexes are not unique, both ranges contains 0, 1, 2 3, etc...
+The idea here is that axes and controllers are identified by an index, the indexes are not unique, both ranges contain 0, 1, 2 3, etc...
 Now function g() should only be called with an AxisId, but if you were to give it '1' or a ControllerId, that would happily compile.
 Also as the example shows, typedef'ed basic types cannot be used to overload a method.

 This case is basically now a solved problem in C++11 with the introduction of 'enum class', as it can do a special trick for integers: